 If you prefer a chunky sauce, you can just pulse it a few times to retain some texture, or for a completely smooth sauce, blend until smooth.

-Transfer the sauce back to the stove and let simmer for about 10 minutes to allow all of the flavors to blend together.
+Transfer the sauce back to the stove and let simmer over low heat for about 10 minutes to allow all of the flavors to blend together.

 Combine the sauce with the cooked pasta and stir until well combined.
 Top with more fresh basil, and sprinkle of cashew parmesan and additional red pepper flakes if desired.